 "Dreams Do Come True"

-— Helen Oliff for National Relief Charities & Aaron Sparks
+— Helen Oliff for Partnership with Native Americans & Aaron Sparks

 Are you an American Indian student in the United States or Alaska?
 Someone who dreams of a college education and hopes for a brighter future?
 If so, this story is for you.

 Aaron Sparks was a student full of hopes and dreams too.
 A proud member of the White Clay Nation "A-AH-NI-NEN," he wants to tell his story so that other Native students can see that dreams really do come true.
 Aaron survived many challenges on the way to earning not one but three college degrees.

 Prior to college, Aaron lived in Harlem, Montana, which is about 40 miles south of the Canadian border and close to the Fort Belknap Indian Reservation.
 Aaron grew up with two younger brothers and his mother.
 As a teenager, Aaron stayed in school and stayed focused until he met his goal: a high school diploma.
 Aaron knew that a high school diploma was the key to his next goal: a college education.